uyauyapoh/uyauyapoh/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻  I’m currently working on something cool :wink:.
+- 👨🏽‍💻  I’m currently working on something cool ♠️.
 - 🌱  I’m currently learning Python.
 - 💬  Ask me about anything, I am happy to help.
-- 📫  How to reach me: shwetangsingh5@gmail.com.
+- 📫  How to reach me: @fashadimasibrahim.

 ***